-This web site has been created to support my Master of Education by Research studies.
+This web site has been created to support my Doctorate of Education research.
 I am using an educational design-based research approach to explore how online learning could be improved to provide more interactive and engaging student centered learning experiences for higher education students.
 My research focuses on creating and evaluating open online learning spaces based on authentic learning pedagogies where students use technology as cognitive tools to learn and articulate their knowledge and skills.

 Lack of time, online pedagogical competency and technical skills has caused many teachers to simply dump large tracts of information into online courses.
 This information delivery model has led to student boredom and isolation, resulting in high dropout rates and pleas for richer and more engaging learning experiences (Kim & Bonk, 2006, p.
 22; Reeves, Herrington, & Oliver, 2002).